 Having a reflective center, fixation, or one-sharpness is considered psyche.
 Typically, our brain is besieged with different musings, feelings, and thoughts.
 It normally swings like a pendulum previously and what’s to come.

-Dharana is the point at which our brain is centered around the current second.
+Dharana is the point at which our brain is centred around the current second.
 This progression is basic for the following appendage, ‘Reflection,’ as, without Dharana, contemplation is absurd.

 #7 Dhyana- Ashtanga yoga